top of page

 flex pcb processing R2R( roll to roll)

 The continuous production of large-scale flexible substrates is possible due to the uninterrupted transport of flexible substrates in rolls.
-Continuous production is a high-efficiency production method that's suitable for large scale production.
+Continuous production is a high-efficiency production method that's suitable for large-scale production.
 The production costs are reduced because it reduces labor and material switching costs.
 The consistency and uniformity of the product is maintained by continuous production.
 The roll-to-roll process is a challenging one, as it can require sophisticated tension control systems and registration systems to achieve dimensional accuracy.

 Process flow:

 Rolled flexible substrates (such as polyimide or polyester film) are used to make circuit patterns on the substrate by methods such as photolithography or printing.
 The excess copper is then removed by a chemical etching process to form a circuit pattern.
-The circuit is then surface finish (such as gold plating, tin spraying, etc.) to increase conductivity and oxidation resistance.
+The circuit is then surface finished (such as gold plating, tin spraying, etc.) to increase conductivity and oxidation resistance.
 Finally, a protective film is covered on the surface of the flexible printed circuit to provide mechanical protection and electrical insulation.
 After the flexible printed circuit is tested, it is wound into a roll.

 Advantages: